Crocodile: Cognition

-Phylogeny

-Recent molecular studies using DNA sequencing have shown crocodiles to be more closely related to the gavialids rather than to alligators, contrary to prior theories based on morphological studies alone.

-Below is a cladogram showing the relationships of the major extant crocodile groups based on molecular studies, excluding separate extinct taxa:

-Below is a more detailed cladogram of Crocodylidae, based on a 2021 study using paleogenomics that extracted DNA from the extinct Voay.

-Alternatively, some morphological studies have recovered Mecistops as a basal member of Crocodylinae, more closely related to Crocodylus than to Osteolaemus and the other members of Osteolaeminae, as shown in the cladogram below.
+Crocodiles possess some advanced cognitive abilities.
+Crocodiles cooperatively hunt.
+Large numbers of crocodiles swim in circles to trap fish and take turns snatching them.
+In hunting larger prey, crocodiles swarm in, with one holding the prey down as the others rip it apart.

+Vladimir Dinets of the University of Tennessee, observing crocodile's use of twigs as bait was inconclusive.

 Relationship with humans

 Danger to humans

 The larger species of crocodiles are very dangerous to humans, mainly because of their ability to strike before the person can react.
 The saltwater crocodile and Nile crocodile are the most dangerous, killing hundreds of people each year in parts of Southeast Asia and Africa.
 The mugger crocodile and American crocodile are also dangerous to humans.

 Crocodile products

 Crocodiles are protected in many parts of the world, but are also farmed commercially.
 Their hides are tanned and used to make leather goods such as shoes and handbags; crocodile meat is also considered a delicacy.
 The most commonly farmed species are the saltwater and Nile crocodiles, while a hybrid of the saltwater and the rare Siamese crocodile is also bred in Asian farms.
 Farming has resulted in an increase in the saltwater crocodile population in Australia, as eggs are usually harvested from the wild, so landowners have an incentive to conserve their habitat.
 Crocodile leather can be made into goods such as wallets, briefcases, purses, handbags, belts, hats, and shoes.
 Crocodile oil has been used for various purposes.
 Crocodiles were eaten by Vietnamese while they were taboo and off limits for Chinese.
 Vietnamese women who married Chinese men adopted the Chinese taboo.

-Crocodile meat is consumed in some countries, such as Australia, Ethiopia, Thailand, South Africa, China and also Cuba (in pickled form).
+Crocodile meat is consumed in some countries, such as Australia, Ethiopia, Thailand, South Africa, China, and Cuba (in pickled form).
 It is also occasionally eaten as an "exotic" delicacy in the western world.
 Cuts of meat include backstrap and tail fillet.

 Due to high demand for crocodile products, TRAFFIC states that 1,418,487 Nile Crocodile skins were exported from Africa between 2006 and 2015.